 1. THE HUMAN COSTS OF TECHNOLOGY – 1) Uniformity in a mass society – standardized products, mass media created uniform culture, lack of individuality, and loss of identity since conformity aids efficiency.
 2) Narrow criterion of efficiency – efficiency is defined in terms of quantities like volume, speed and maximum output where the human costs are overlooked.
 3) Impersonality and manipulation – Genuine interpersonal interaction is threatened “when people feel like cogs in a well-oiled machine,” that is like objects.
 4) Uncontrollability – technology takes on a life of its own, and in the process we lose control over technology and ourselves.
 5) Alienation of the worker – Marx argued that technology brings about alienated labor—alienation from the process of work, the products of our work, and ultimately alienation from others and ourselves.

 2. RECENT CRITIQUES OF TECHNOLOGY – Ellul claims that technology is an uncontrollable force that makes us its slaves by forcing us to adapt to its demands; it determines our institutions, media, and our lives, and there is little we can do about it.
 Winner says decisions are made by what the technological system demands so technology controls our lives.
 Jonas worries about the scale and power of technology.
-Given the potential for harm from technology, we should error on the side of caution when it comes to using it.
+Given the potential for harm from technology, we should err on the side of caution when it comes to using it.
 Borgmann doubts that technology promotes human fulfillment.
 To do this, we must use it not to increase production and consumption but to foster a more meaningful and simpler life.
 Kipnis believes that technological superiority leads to a belief in moral superiority and all the attendant evils—intolerance, injustice, etc. In short, the power provided by technology corrupts.
 Some Christians assert that technology has a negative effect on human life by fostering pride, idolatry, and technology as a form of salvation.
 Moreover, technology is addictive and our desires for it become insatiable.
 Other theologians argue that technology undermines the religious life and the sense of the sacred.
-The technician treats life as a problem to be solved [rather than a “mystery to be lived” according to Marcel] and treats persons as objects.
+The technician treats life as a problem to be solved and treats persons as objects.

 3. A REPLY TO THE PESSIMISTS – 1) All technologies are not the same.
 In addition, technology is not impervious to the influence of politics, economics and other social influences.
 It isn’t all dominating.
 2) The historical evidence does not show that technology directs itself but that other social factors determine the path of technology.
 3) Technology does serve humans and should not undermine human relationships.